thiagoolivier/php-course/README.md

 # php-course
-Things i've learned about PHP in my Udemy course.
+Things i've learned about PHP from my Udemy course.